RamGI55/GameDevKnowledge/Computer_Sciences/OperationSystem/Fundamental OS Concepts.md

 ### Interprocess Communications
 https://learn.microsoft.com/en-us/windows/win32/ipc/interprocess-communications
-Interprocess Communications a.k.a IPC, is the mechanism to share information between processes or applications.
+Interprocess Communications, a.k.a IPC, is the mechanism to share information between processes or applications.
 Like an intercommunication system between processes.

 Client - the process or application takes the information Server - the process or application gives the information.